Jake Burger Preview, Player Props: Marlins vs. Phillies

 Jake Burger At The Plate

-- Burger has 100 hits, which is tops among Miami hitters this season, while batting .241 with 54 extra-base hits.
+- Burger has 101 hits, which is best among Miami hitters this season, while batting .241 with 55 extra-base hits.

-- Among the qualified hitters, he ranks 112th in batting average, while his on-base percentage ranks 122nd and he is 11th in slugging.
+- Among the qualifying hitters in baseball, he ranks 113th in batting average, 123rd in on-base percentage, and 12th in slugging.

-- In 30.8% of his games this year, Burger has had at least one RBI.
-He's picked up more than one in 17.5% and driven in three or more of his team's runs in nine contests.
+- Burger has had an RBI in 37 games this season (30.6%), including 21 multi-RBI outings (17.4%).
+He has also driven home three or more of his team's runs in nine contests.

-- In 52 of 120 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.